Jadarite: Commercialization

 On 25 July 2017 a memorandum was signed by Rio Tinto and the Government of Serbia, represented by the prime minister Ana Brnabić, which confirmed the year 2023 as the starting year, but also revealed that only now the working groups will be formed, studies will be conducted, and the process of issuing the permits will begin.
 The entire enterprise was named "Project Jadar".

-By 2020, future exploitation of the jadarite and extraction of lithium instigated heated public and academic debate, especially after the Rio Tinto's destruction of the Juukan Gorge in Australia.
+By 2020, future exploitation of jadarite and extraction of lithium instigated heated public and academic debate, especially after Rio Tinto's destruction of the Juukan Gorge in Australia.
 Environmentalists, local population and some scientists and professors are against it, citing usage of large quantities of water and various acids and other chemicals in the production process, which will contaminate 2,000 ha of fertile, arable land, salinize the underground waters and pollute the rivers of Jadar and Drina.
-Other experts claim that there is no reason not to trust company's claim it will follow the highest anti-pollution measures, that waters are safe and that land is not that fertile after all.
-The company itself stated it will employ the new, experimental process which prevents pollution and which was tested 2,000 times in Australia.
+Other experts claim that there is no reason not to trust the company's claim that it will follow the highest anti-pollution measures, that waters are safe and that the land is not that fertile after all.
+The company itself stated it will employ a new, experimental process which prevents pollution and which was tested 2,000 times in Australia.

 As of November 2021, construction of a mine has not begun.
 Amidst the growing opposition, Rio Tinto's Serbian branch "Rio Sava Exploration" announced that construction of the mine will begin in 2022, to be finished in 2026.
 The company claimed it already invested $250 million in the project, with additional $200 million planned for 2021.

-However on 20 January 2022 Serbian prime minister Ana Brnabić announced the cancellation of the project, after mass protests organised by ecological organisations in Serbia.
+However, on 20 January 2022 Serbian prime minister Ana Brnabić announced the cancellation of the project, after mass protests organised by ecological organisations in Serbia.